Andre-23889/Exercisies/README.md

 ### About me

-this is my first repository 🖖
+this is my first repository.

-Where I collect the exercises of my study course
+Here I collect the exercises of my study course

-## Hello World!
+## Hello World!🖖